NutriBench

 Example

-This image shows the output by GPT-3.5 for the four prompting strategies for a NutriBench query.
+This image shows the output by GPT-4o for the four prompting strategies for a NutriBench query.

-LLMs with NutriBench are more accurate and faster at carbohydrate estimation tasks than human nutritionist.
+LLMs with NutriBench are more accurate and faster at carbohydrate estimation tasks than nutritionists.

-Across all models, prompting methods, and data splits, we conducted 300 experiments to provide a comprehensive insight into the current capabilities of LLMs in nutrition estimation.
-We also conducted a human study involving expert and non-expert participants and found that LLMs can provide more accurate and faster predictions over a range of complex queries.
-GPT-3.5 with CoT prompting achieves the highest accuracy of 51.48%, with an answer rate of 89.80%.
+We conducted extensive experiments across the models and prompting methods to provide a comprehensive insight into the current capabilities of LLMs in nutrition estimation.
+We also conducted a study involving three professional nutritionists and found that LLMs can provide more accurate and faster predictions over a range of complex queries. with CoT prompting achieves the highest accuracy of 66.82%, with an answer rate of 99.16%.

 Example